 Money and mental health

-Our dedicated Mental Health and Money Advice service help thousands of people to better understand and manage their financial and mental wellbeing.
+Our dedicated Mental Health & Money Advice service help thousands of people to better understand and manage their financial and mental wellbeing.

-Mental health and money advice offers both one-to-one support as well as a comprehensive website, providing impartial and straightforward information, support, and advice for anyone affected by mental health and money issues.
+Mental Health & Money Advice offers both one-to-one support as well as a comprehensive website, providing impartial and straightforward information, support, and advice for anyone affected by mental health and money issues.

 In the UK, it’s estimated that 50% of people in debt also experience a mental health problem.
 And one in five people experiencing a mental health problem also experiences money issues.

-Mental Health and Money Advice was set up in 2017 to help people better understand, manage, and improve their financial and mental health.
+Mental Health & Money Advice was set up in 2017 to help people better understand, manage, and improve their financial and mental health.

 Find information on